 - reflective diaries/journals

-- exams - these might be closed book, multiple choice, oral (group or individual), short questions, seen case study/unseen exam question, open book, timed submission, etc.
+- exams (types include closed book, multiple choice, group oral, individual oral, short questions, seen case study, unseen exam question, open book, timed submission)

 - projects (group and individual)